junyanz/VON/README.md

 ## Example results
 (a) Typical examples produced by a recent GAN model [Gulrajani et al., 2017].<br/>
-(b) Our model produces 3 outputs: a 3D shape, its 2.5D projection given a viewpoint, and a final image with realistic texture.<br/>
+(b) Our model produces three outputs: a 3D shape, its 2.5D projection given a viewpoint, and a final image with realistic texture.<br/>
 (c) Given this disentangled 3D representation, our method allows several 3D applications including editing viewpoint, shape, or texture independently.

 <img src='imgs/overview.jpg' width=800>

 ## More Samples
 Below we show more samples from DCGAN [Radford et al., 2016], LSGAN [Mao et al., 2017], WGAN-GP [Gulrajani et al., 2017], and our VON.
 For our method, we show both 3D shapes and 2D images.
-The learned 3D prior helps our model produce better samples.
+The learned 3D prior helps produce better samples.

 <img src='imgs/samples.jpg' width=820>